Waking Up With Dry Eyes

 Many dry eye sufferers experience a flare-up at night, either late in the evening or during the night.
 Waking up with dry eyes can adversely affect the positive feelings gained from a good night’s sleep.

 Why do some people experience worsening symptoms at night?
 If your eyes feel sandy, dry, or as if they’re burning in the morning, it can be due to several factors.
 Perhaps your eyelids don’t fully close while you sleep (nocturnal lagophthalmos), or the symptoms are a side effect of certain medications that you take.
 Another possibility is that you’re not producing sufficient tears at night to flush out irritants.
-If you’re experiencing any of the above, speak with Dr. Alan B. Schlussel today.
+If you’re experiencing any of the above, speak with Dr. Alan Schlussel and Dr. Hannah Canuto today.

 What Causes Red, Itchy or Painful Eyes Upon Waking?